firefox35/konnect/README.md

 ![Konnect](assets/images/game-words3.PNG)

-- The user has run out of lives and has the wrong answer.
+- The user has run out of lives and has the wrong answer as shown below.
 - Game Over - Try Again

 ![Konnect](assets/images/game-wrong-answer.PNG)

-- The user has won the game.
+- The username is displayed that they have won the game as shown below.

 ![Konnect](assets/images/game-won.PNG)

 Header

 - Displays the Logo and the name of the brand to promote the game.